de-taylor/bash-gcc-prep-script/README.md

 		- All flags are now optional, and there are defaults set based on the original filename
 	- Changed the flow of the logic after the tempfile was thrown away, so the compiler doesn't try to run if the main file doesn't exist, or other catastrophe occurs.
 	- Added some more comments for comprehension
+	- Added a neat little install script, so you can run the script globally with no overhead.
+See above for install script flags.

 ### v1.0 - 1/25/2019 - Original release, first working script